yqthanks/Significant-DBSCAN-python/README.md

 }
 ```

-We appreciate citing of this paper if the code/data is used for result comparison, etc. More versions (python version added)/data will be added soon.
+We appreciate citing of this paper if the code/data is used for result comparison, etc.

 Another related survey on statistically-robust clustering is available at [arXiv](https://arxiv.org/pdf/2103.12019.pdf):